 Shopping is a must-do activity when in Seoul.
-The neighborhoods of Insadong, Myeongdong and Hongdae are the two main shopping hubs in Seoul.
+The neighborhoods of Insadong, Myeongdong, Gangnam and Hongdae are the main shopping hubs in Seoul.
 They tend to be open very late at night or not close at all.
 Here you can buy anything and everything from clothing to footwear to souvenirs to accessories.
 Not just this, you can also expect to buy different types of Korean goods including traditional tea, Korean hanji paper, and hanboks.
 If you are near Gangnam and Jamsil you can even rent a free bike in Seoul and ride around the city exploring these areas.

 ** Strange and interesting facts about South Korea**

 Also known as N Seoul Tower, Namsan Tower is one of the top tourist attractions which has to be on your Seoul itinerary.
 It is Korea’s first integrated transmission tower.
 The attractions of this popular landmark include a digital observatory, multi-colored digital art projected onto the tower, HanCook restaurant, Haneul Restroom, and a roof terrace.
 It’s a nice place to see Seoul at night and have some drinks.

 **If you’re not looking for expensive food options don’t worry they have cheap Korean food as well.
 Some of our favorites are Bibimbap and Chimaek.
 These dishes are truly woven into Korean food culture.**

 Naksan Fortress Wall is undoubtedly the most beautiful tourist place in Seoul.
 The wall is slightly more than 100 meters high.
 Once you reach the top of the Naksan Mountain, one can relish the beautiful view of the entire city on a clear day.